synapticloop/routemaster/README.md

 ## How do I run RouteMaster?

-The quickest way to get it up and running is to download ```dist/routemaster.jar``` and run
+The quickest way is to grab a release from the [releases](https://github.com/synapticloop/routemaster/releases) page.

+### Which release?

+ - `routemaster-example.zip`
+ - `routemaster-templar.jar`
+ - `routemaster.jar`

+The `routemaster-example.zip` contains `routemaster-templar.jar` with the files served from the file system with the example site.

+Unzip the folder, change to the `routemaster` directory - and run

 ```
-java -jar routemaster.jar
+java -jar routemaster-templar.jar
 ```

-This will get it up and running on port 5474, although this won't actually do too much

-## How do I get a nice demo up and running?

-  1. Download the ```dist/routemaster-example.zip``` file
-  1. unzip the file, which will create a ```routemaster``` directory
-  1. go into the directory
-  1. and run ```java -jar routemaster.jar```
-  1. point a browser at [http://localhost:5474](http://localhost:5474)
-  1. done!!!

-## How do I get the all in one demo up and running?

-  1. Download the ```dist/routemaster-all-in-one.jar``` file
-  1. go into the directory
-  1. and run ```java -jar routemaster-all-in-one.jar```
-  1. point a browser at [http://localhost:5474](http://localhost:5474)
+point a browser at [http://localhost:5474](http://localhost:5474) and away you go.
-  1. done!!!

-## So what is the difference between ```routemaster-example``` and ```routemaster-all-in-one```?

-The routemaster example acts more like your traditional web server, you have a file system which you can place files into, which will be served by the web server.

-The all in one distribution contains all of the files required to serve the application from a single jar file.
+All of the files are server from the directory in which you started the server.

+`routemaster-templar.jar`

+This is the routemaster jar file with templar templating engine bundeled in with it.

+ - `routemaster.jar`

+This is the plain routemaster jar file without nay other dependencies.

 ## How do I build RouteMaster?